Frequently Asked Questions

 Can I enroll part-time or during evenings?

-At present, we do not offer graduate level courses in the evenings, and we only offer summer courses occasionally.
+At present, we do not offer graduate level courses in the evenings.
 Our graduate courses are all daytime courses, typically in afternoon hours (12:30-5:30 p.m.).
 International students and students with assistantships must attend full-time (10 credit minimum per quarter).
 Other U.S. students may attend on a part-time basis, though, for obvious reasons, these students will take longer to complete their studies.
 That said, it is not unusual for students without assistantships to enroll full-time but find part-time jobs around campus or the community to help support their studies.

 Can I start mid-year?